Design and testing of 3D-printed micro-architectured polymer materials exhibiting a negative Poisson's ratio: Computational design

-The homogenized tensor $\mathbb{A}^H$ in \eqref{hom:coef} carries a natural orthotropic material symmetry.
-The linear elastic constitutive equation on the unit cell relating the mean stress and strain tensors, denoted as $\vc{\sigma}^H$ and $\vc{\varepsilon}^H$ respectively, has therefore the following expression for the two dimensional problems under consideration:
+The effective stiffness tensor $\ten[4]{C}^H$ in \eqref{eq:hom_coef} carries a natural orthotropic material symmetry, provided that $\mathbb{C}$ is isotropic \cite{Sanchez-Palencia1987}.
+The linear elastic constitutive equation averaged over the unit cell relating the mean stress and strain tensors, denoted as $\ten[2]{\sigma}^H$ and $\ten[2]{\varepsilon}^H$ respectively, has therefore the following expression for the two dimensional problems under consideration: